s-ol/alive/docs/guide.md

     ''

-Aside from strings, there are two more types of values that you can use when writing alive programs: numbers and booleans.
+Aside from strings, there are two more types of values that you can use when writing alv programs: numbers and booleans.
 Numbers use the digits 0-9 and can be integers, contain a decimal point, or start or end with a decimal point.
 Numbers can start with a negetive sign.
 The following are all valid numbers: